OIRL/PyDHM/index.md

 ## PyDHM Python library for numerical reconstructions of holograms
 <p class="text-center">PyDHM is a useful python library created to obtain numerical reconstructions for holograms recorded or simulated in digital holography (DH) and digital holography microscopic (DHM).
 However, due to the physics fundamentals of the numerical reconstruction for holograms, PyDHM can be used for the numerical propagation of scalar wave fields.</p>

-PyDHM contains two main packages, propagation approaches `PyDHM.propagation` and DHM implementations `PyDHM.implementations`.
-Below an explanation of each package.
+<p class="text-center">PyDHM contains two main packages, propagation approaches `PyDHM.propagation` and DHM implementations `PyDHM.implementations`.
+Below an explanation of each package.</p>

 ### PyDHM.propagation
 This package is focused on the conventional formalisms used for computing the scalar propagation of scalar wave fields.
 The approaches that contain this package are the angular spectrum, Fresnel transform, and Fresnel-Bluestein transforms.
 These approaches can be used as separetly functions as `angularSpectrum`, `fresnelTransform`, and `fresnelBluestein`.